-The earliest experimental connection between electricity and magnetism came in the 1820's from the work of the Danish physicist Hans Christian Oersted.
+The earliest experimental connection between electricity and magnetism came in the 1820s from the work of the Danish physicist Hans Christian Oersted.
 Oersted discovered that a wire carrying electric current could deflect the needle of a magnetic compass.
-This planted the seed for Andre-Marie Ampere, a French physicist, to demonstrate that two current-carrying wires would interact with each other due to the magnetic field that they generated.
-Ampere found that two long, straight wires carrying current in the same direction would attract each other, and two wires carrying current in opposite directions would repel each other.
+This planted the seed for Andre Ampere, a French physicist, to demonstrate that two current-carrying wires would interact with each other due to the magnetic field that they generated.
+Ampere found that two long, straight wires carrying current in the same direction would attract each other, and two wires carrying current in opposite directions would repel each other (click on the Interactive Animation links for a demonstration).
 Ultimately, Ampere formulated a general expression – called Ampere's Law – for determining the magnetic field created by any distribution of electric currents.

 After developing his now-famous equations, Maxwell and other physicists began exploring their implications and testing their predictions.
 One prediction that came from Maxwell's equations was that a charge moving back and forth in a periodic fashion would create an oscillating electric field.
 This electric field would then set up a periodically changing magnetic field, which in turn would cause the original electric field to continue its oscillation, and so on.
-This mutual vibration allowed the electric and magnetic fields to travel through space in the form of an "electromagnetic wave," as shown below:
+This mutual vibration allowed the electric and magnetic fields to travel through space in the form of an "electromagnetic wave," as shown in Figure 1 and the Interactive Animation.

 Because this new mathematical model of electromagnetism described a wave, physicists were able to imagine that electromagnetic radiation could take on the properties of waves.
 Thus, just like all waves, Maxwell's electromagnetic waves could have a range of wavelengths and corresponding frequencies (see our Wave Motion module for more information on waves).
 This range of wavelengths is now known as the "electromagnetic spectrum."
 Maxwell's theory also predicted that all of the waves in the spectrum travel at a characteristic speed of approximately 300,000,000 meters per second.
-Maxwell was able to calculate this speed from his equations in the following way:
+Maxwell was able to calculate this speed from his equations:

 Maxwell's calculation of the speed of an electromagnetic wave included two important constants: the permittivity and permeability of free space.
 The permittivity of free space is also known as the "electric constant" and describes the strength of the electrical force between two charged particles in a vacuum.
 The permeability of free space is the magnetic analogue of the electric constant.
 It describes the strength of the magnetic force on an object in a magnetic field.
 Thus, the speed of an electromagnetic wave comes directly from a fundamental consideration of electricity and magnetism.